HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 In 2024:

 - The median desktop and mobile page `<meta name="description">` tag contained 40 and 39 words, respectively.
 That represents a 110% increase in word count for mobile and 105% increase for mobile since 2022.
 Two years ago, the median for both desktop and mobile was just 19 words..
 - The median desktop and mobile page `<meta name="description>` tag contained 272 characters and 271 characters, respectively.
-That’s a 99% increase for both device types compared to 2022.
+That's a 99% increase for both device types compared to 2022.
 - At the 10th percentile, the mobile and desktop `<meta name="description>` tag contained 4 words.
 - At the 90th percentile, the `<meta name="description>` tag contained 81 words on desktop and 79 words on mobile.

 ### Header tags

 Header tags are used to establish the semantic structure of a page.
-They are important to a search engine's understanding of a page since they help organize the page’s content.
+They are important to a search engine's understanding of a page since they help organize the page's content.
 They follow a hierarchical order with `<h1>` used to describe the overall on-page content and subheaders such as `<h2>`, `<h3>` and so on to describe sections and subsections.

 {{ figure_markup(
   image="presence-of-h-elements.png",